customers see an average savings of $693 per year when they bundle their home and auto coverage with SelectQuote.

 - Windstorms: As noted, Oklahoma is a prime breeding ground for tornadoes and other windstorms.
-In 2019, Oklahoma saw a record 149 tornadoes, with 105 of them coming in the month of May.3
+In 2022, Oklahoma saw 58 tornadoes, with the majority of those in the month of May.3

 Depending on where you live in Oklahoma, your insurance company may require you to purchase additional coverage to help protect against hazards common to that area.
 In addition to the standard set of insurance policy options, you may be encouraged to purchase additional coverage:

 - Flood insurance is almost never offered as part of basic homeowners policies.
 If you live in a flood zone or have concerns about flooding, ask about a supplemental flood policy.

 - Water backup coverage for sewers and sump pumps can help pay for repairs or damage if the sewer backs up or your sump pump stops working and water backs up into your drains.